B.A., University of Chicago

 International Products Liability

-Dr. Fazal Khan joined the University of Georgia School of Law in the fall of 2006 specializing in health law.
-Khan teaches Health Law & Policy, Bioethics, Public Health Law and International Products Liability.
+Dr. Fazal Khan joined Georgia Law in the fall of 2006.
+Specializing in health law, Khan teaches Health Law & Policy, Bioethics, Public Health Law and International Products Liability.

 Recent publications include "Preserving Human Potential As Freedom: A Framework For Regulating Epigenetic Harms" (Health Matrix, 2010) and "Ensuring Government Accountability During Public Health Emergencies" (Harvard Law and Policy Review, 2010).

-He earned his bachelor's degree from the University of Chicago and his medical (M.D.) and legal (J.D.) degrees from the Medical Scholars Program at the University of Illinois at Urbana-Champaign.
+He earned his bachelor's degree from the University of Chicago and his medical and legal degrees from the Medical Scholars Program at the University of Illinois at Urbana-Champaign.

-Genomics Unbound: the Bright Future of Genetic Testing and Therapy in Light of Prometheus, Nev.
-L. J. (forthcoming 2012) (with L. Kessler).
+Genomics Unbound: the Bright Future of Genetic Testing and Therapy in Light of Prometheus, 13 Nev.
+L. J. 668 (2013) (with L. Kessler).